 more informationMore information: John R. Smith on Google Scholar | John R. Smith on DBLP | John R. Smith on LinkedIn | John R. Smith on Twitter

-Dr. John R. Smith is IBM Fellow and Head of AI Tech for IBM Research AI at IBM T. J. Watson Research Center.
-He currently leads IBM's Research & Development on vision, speech, language, knowledge and interaction in Yorktown Heights, NY USA.
+Dr. John R. Smith is IBM Fellow and manager of AI Tech for IBM Research AI at IBM T. J. Watson Research Center.
+He currently leads research and development on vision, speech, language, knowledge, and interaction in Yorktown Heights, NY USA.
 Previously he led IBM’s R&D on Computer Vision and Multimedia.
 Recent work includes:

 - Visual Recognition for IBM Watson Developer Cloud

 - Visual Comprehension of Dynamic Scenes in Video

 Earlier, Dr. Smith was Distinguished Research Staff Member and Senior Manager of Intelligent Information Systems.
 He led the development of IBM Multimedia Analysis and Retrieval System (IMARS).

 Dr. Smith was co-General Chair of ACM Intl.
 Conf. on Multimedia Retrieval (ICMR-2016) in New York City.

 Previously, he was Editor-in-Chief of IEEE Multimedia from 2010 – 2014, Associate Editor-in-Chief from 2006 – 2010 and Standards Editor from 2003 – 2006.

 Historically, with Prof. Shih-Fu Chang at Columbia University, Dr. Smith developed some of the earliest approaches for content-based image and video retrieval, including:

 - WebSEEk - one of the first image and video search engines for the Web in 1995!